-Tsunami and land subsidence aside, there are several meteorological and astronomical influences on sea level that can combine in a number of ways to inundate low-lying coastal margins: the height of mean-sea level (MSL) relative to a local datum or

-- 60 landmark, astronomical tides (referred to henceforth simply as tide), synoptic weather-induced storm-surge, MSLA (caused by seasonal, interannual and inter-decadal climate variability), long-term change in MSL through SLR, and wave set-up and run-up.
+Tsunami and land subsidence aside, there are several meteorological and astronomical influences on sea level that can combine in a number of ways to inundate low-lying coastal margins: the height of mean sea level (MSL) relative to a local datum or landmark, astronomical tides (referred to henceforth simply as tide), synoptic weather-induced storm surge, MSLA (caused by seasonal, interannual and inter-decadal climate variability), long-term change in MSL through SLR, and wave set-up and run-up.
 We use the term MSLA in recognition that the anomaly is calculated relative to MSL, after MSL and any long-term MSL trend has been removed (described later).
-It is common to treat the wave-induced setup and runup separately from the still (non-wave) water level because sea-level gauges are usually placed inside harbours to minimize the effects of wave setup - 65 and runup.
-Here we define the term "storm-tide" as the total water level above MSL from the sum of tide + storm-surge + MSLA.
-Since skew-surge is the height difference between a storm-tide peak and the nearest predicted high tide then skew-surge contains a component of both storm-surge + MSLA.
+It is common to treat the wave-induced set-up and run-up separately from the still (non-wave) water level because sea-level gauges are usually placed inside harbours to minimize the effects of wave set-up and runup.
+Here we define the term "storm tide" as the total water level above MSL from the sum of tide plus storm surge plus MSLA.
+Since skew surge is the height difference between a storm-tide peak and the nearest predicted high tide, then skew surge contains a component of both storm surge plus MSLA.

-NZ tides are mostly meso-tidal (2-4 m tidal range) but with some micro-tidal (<2 m range) locations (e.g., Wellington).
-The 70 tidal regime is mixed semi-diurnal, experiencing two high-tides per day of which one high tide is larger than the other.
-Tides are larger on the west coast where the semi-diurnal signal is stronger and there is a strong fortnightly spring-neap cycle.
-Tides are smaller on the east coast where an amphidrome in the diurnal S2 constituent leads to a more noticeable monthly perigean influence in the peak tides (Walters et al. 2001).
-Tides flow west to east through the constricted Cook Strait (which separates the North and South Islands, Figure 1) and the constriction causes the largest tides to occur near Nelson (site 22, Figure 1) and 75 the smallest tides at Wellington (site 11, Figure 1).
+NZ tides are mostly meso-tidal (2-4 m tidal range) but with some micro-tidal (< 2 m range) locations (e.g. Wellington).
+The tidal regime is mixed semi-diurnal, experiencing two high tides per day of which one high tide is larger than the other.
+Tides are larger on the west coast where the semidiurnal signal is stronger and there is a strong fortnightly spring-neap cycle.
+Tides are smaller on the east coast where an amphidrome in the diurnal $S_2$ constituent leads to a more noticeable monthly perigean influence in the peak tides (Walters et al., 2001).
+Tides flow west to east through the constricted Cook Strait (which separates the North Island and the South Island, Fig. 1), and the constriction causes the largest tides to occur near Nelson (site 22, Fig. 1) and the smallest tides at Wellington (site 11, Fig. 1).

-NZ does not experience tropical cyclones (hurricanes) and has a relatively deep and narrow continental shelf and so does not experience very large storm surges on a global scale-the semi-diurnal tides dominate sea-level variability and storm surges are limited to mostly < 0.5 m, which is approximately 25% of the average tidal range (Stephens et al. 2014).
-Rueda et al. (2017) classify NZ's coastal flood hazard climate as being "lightly-unbounded" (extreme storm-tide shape parameter weakly positive) "macro-level" (total water level ≥ 1 m) "highly-variable" (high interannual variability) and "tide-dominant" (tidal range dominates the total water level height compared to storm-surge and wave-setup).
+NZ does not experience tropical cyclones (hurricanes) and has a relatively deep and narrow continental shelf and so does not experience very large storm surges on a global scale - the semi-diurnal tides dominate sea-level variability and storm surges are limited to mostly < 0.5 m, which is approximately 25 % of the average tidal range (Stephens et al., 2014).
+Rueda et al. (2017) classify NZ's coastal flood hazard climate as being "lightly unbounded" (extreme storm-tide shape parameter weakly positive), "macro-level" (total water level $\geq 1$ m), "highly variable" (high interannual variability) and "tidedominant" (tidal range dominates the total water level height compared to storm surge and wave set-up).

-3. Data and Methods
+3 Data and methods